 Tokens

-What are tokens
+What are tokens?

 Button tokens

-Tokens (also known as Design Tokens) are reusable variables that define design properties like color, typography, and spacing.
 They represent shared design decisions across the UI, serving as the building blocks for consistent and cohesive experiences.
 They enable designers and developers to easily create and maintain these experiences using a shared language.

-• Introduce Semantic Meaning.
+• Introduce semantic meaning.
 Tokens simplify design decisions and provide context for how they should be applied to product UI.

-• Facilitate Design Changes at Scale.
+• Facilitate design changes at scale.
 Tokens reduce the effort needed to rollout visual updates across the entire product UI.

-• Support Modes.
+• Support modes.
 Tokens cater to various product experiences by changing their output when different modes are applied.

-• Strengthen Cross-Discipline Alignment.
+• Strengthen cross-discipline alignment.
 Tokens create a shared language, fostering collaboration and consistency between product designers and engineers.

 • Intentionality.
 We have collaborated with the brand team to define better meaning for our tokens, leading to a more limited but refined token set.